-Appendix 8A 1 Industry and Waste Management-Supplemental Material 2 3 4 This appendix presents diagrams of the carbon flows in Canada, the United States, and Mexico, 5 respectively (Figs. 8A-1 through 8A-3).
-The numerical data in these figures are shown in thousands of 6 metric tons of carbon, which can be converted into thousands of metric tons of CO2 equivalents by 7 multiplying the carbon values by 44/12 (i.e., the ratio of carbon dioxide mass to carbon mass).
-The 8 combined carbon flows for all three nations are presented in Fig. 8-2 in Chapter 8 of this report.
-9 10 Figure 8A-1.
-Carbon flows, Canada.
-11 12 Figure 8A-2.
-Carbon flows, United States.
-13 14 Figure 8A-3.
-Carbon flows, Mexico.
+This appendix presents diagrams of the carbon flows in Canada, the United States, and Mexico, respectively (Figures C.1 through C.3).
+The numerical data in these figures are shown in thousands of metric tons of carbon, which can be converted into thousands of metric tons of carbon dioxide (CO_2) equivalents by multiplying the carbon values by 44/12 (i.e., the ratio of CO_2 mass to carbon mass).
+The combined carbon flows for all three nations are presented in Figure 8.2 in Chapter 8 of this report.